At a glance

 Similar tests include: Integrated Visual and Auditory CPT (IVA-2) (ages 6 and up); Conners Continuous Performance Test II (CPT II) (ages 6 and up)

-Why it’s important: The ability to pay attention is a key executive function.
+Why it’s important: The ability to pay attention is a key executive skill.
 Trouble with attention is a hallmark of ADHD.
 While this test isn’t an assessment for ADHD, it might signal that a child struggles with attention.
-Learn more about the link between ADHD and executive functioning issues.
+Learn more about the link between ADHD and executive function challenges.

 How it works: In the classic version, different letters flash on a computer screen.
 The child is asked to press the space bar whenever the letter A appears.
 The test lasts for 15 to 20 minutes.
 (With CPT II, kids press the bar when they don’t see the letter.)